SCOTT-HAMILTON/SunWhys-Docs/docs/GettingStarted.md

 ### Scripts

-Scripts is a folder that contains all of your game's scripts.
+Scripts is a folder that contains all of your game scripts.

 Example :